 - It creates a new Shell in the registry.

 - It invokes the undocumented API UserAssocSet to update the file association.

 - It executes WSReset.exe to trigger this protocol.

 In Windows 10 and above, the system shows a new toast dialogue for selecting the open application for the selected file type.
 To hide this window, the tool explicitly adds new entries to HKCU\Software\Microsoft\Windows\CurrentVersion\ApplicationAssociationToasts to disable all toasts related to the protocol ms-windows-store.

 Once this is done, the tool starts to alter the shell command of ms-windows-store and finally triggers it using WSReset.exe.

 In Windows 10, there is a native Windows service called “SilentCleanup.”
 This service has the highest privileges that can be abused for Windows 10 UAC bypass.
 Normally, this service is intended for running %windir%\system32\cleanmgr.exe.
 However, the environment variable %windir% can be hijacked and changed to any path to achieve privilege escalation.

 We observed that the threat actors used this technique to execute c:\users\public\1.exe.

-In this stage, we observed certain malware such as HIUPAN and ACNSHELL (initially introduced and analyzed by Mandiant and Sophos) being used to install themselves to removable disks and create a reverse shell.
+In this stage, we observed certain malware such as HIUPAN and ACNSHELL (initially introduced and analysed by Mandiant and Sophos) being used to instal themselves to removable discs and create a reverse shell.